vgaldi/fw-lab/content/post/2025-01-28_JPD-published/index.md

-Our paper on ["Observation of radio-frequency Mie resonances in high-permittivity dielectric spheres,"](/publication/ij-184-JPD-2025/) in collaboration with [Carlo Rizza]'s Group, [Angelo Galante] and [Marcello Alecci] (University of L'Aquila), has been accepted published in the *Journal of Physics D: Applied Physics*.
+Our paper on ["Observation of radio-frequency Mie resonances in high-permittivity dielectric spheres,"](/publication/ij-184-JPD-2025/) in collaboration with [Carlo Rizza]'s Group, [Angelo Galante] and [Marcello Alecci] (University of L'Aquila), has been  published in the *Journal of Physics D: Applied Physics*.

 [Carlo Rizza]: https://scholar.google.it/citations?user=kmPd1kYAAAAJ&hl=it
 [Angelo Galante]: https://scholar.google.com/citations?user=XNNZtxIAAAAJ&hl=it